ldutoit/YEP_diet/downstreamfiltering.md

   --m-metadata-file  ~/repos/scripts/YEP_diet/metadata/sample_metadatarare.tsv \
   --o-visualization alpharare50cephalo.qzv
 ```
-I visualise it using [evaluatealphararechordates.R](evaluatealphararechordates.R]) from the downloaded csv out of  alpharare100chordates.qzv
+I visualise it using [evaluatealphararechordates.R](evaluatealphararechordates.R]) from the downloaded csv out of  alpharare100chordates.qzv ass observed_otus.csv.

 *Legend*:Alpha rarefaction curves for ray-finned fishes.
 175 samples with more than 3000 ray-finned fishes reads were randomly sampled for different number of sequences.
 The y-axis represents the average percentage of the total number of independent type of sequences (i.e. QIIME 2 features) within each sample detected at each depth.
 The error bars represent the .